LauLauThom/knimeTGMM_reloaded/README.md

 # knimeTGMM_reloaded

-Knime workflow to automate the use of Tracking by Gaussian Mixture Model (TGMM) for 3D cell segmentation and cell-lineage tracking in 3D+time image-sequences.
+Knime workflow to automate the use of the software Tracking by Gaussian Mixture Model (TGMM, Amat et al.) for 3D cell segmentation and cell-lineage tracking in 3D+time image-sequences.
 TGMM was designed to work with dataset of cells with fluorescently labelled nuclei (ex: H2B-mCherry in developping drosophila embryos).

 Results can be viewed either in Knime or displayed better using MaMut plugin in FIJI.

-The IDRdownloader python script in this repository can allow you to download additional datasets from the Image Data Resource database (https://idr.openmicroscopy.org/).
+The IDRdownloader python script in this repository allows downloading additional datasets from the Image Data Resource database (https://idr.openmicroscopy.org/).
 It is currently set to download an appropriate dataset from the Keller lab (source of the TGMM software) (https://idr.openmicroscopy.org/webclient/img_detail/4007801/?dataset=3351).

 # Requirements
 TGMM requires a GPU with CUDA support.
 This KNIME workflow is only compatible with TGMM for Windows, and was tested with Knime 4.4.0.
 The Knime extensions (Image Processing and External Tools) needed by the workflow will be installed automatically by Knime upon opening the workflow.
-It is recommended to set the logging level in KNIME to DEBUG to visualize the output of the TGMM exectuables called by the workflow directly ion the console output of KNIME.
+It is recommended to set the logging level in KNIME to DEBUG to visualize the output of the TGMM exectuables called by the workflow directly in the console output of KNIME.
 To do so, go to *Preferences > KNIME > KNIME GUI* and select *DEBUG*.

 The original TGMM repository contains the necessary software to run this workflow (TGMM 1.0) as well as some documentation/user-guide and an example dataset under `data>data`.